CodeYourFuture/curriculum/content/js3/blocks/using-map/index.md

 <iframe title="array-visualiser" width="768" height="432" src="https://array-visualizer.codeyourfuture.io/" frameborder="0" scrolling="no" allow="fullscreen; clipboard-read; clipboard-write" allowfullscreen></iframe>

-Use the array visualiser to visualise what happens when `map` is used on the `arr`.
+Use the array visualiser to observe what happens when `map` is used on the `arr`.
 Try changing the elements of `arr` and the function that is passed to `map`.
-Also answer the following questions in the visualiser:
+Answer the following questions in the visualiser:

 - What does `map` do?
 - What does `map` return?